mokkabonna/vue-vuelidate-jsonschema/README.md

 - items
 - uniqueItems

 The plan is to support all rules.
 PR's are welcome.
+When matching validation rules are present in vuelidate, those are used.
+For other validations this library have quite a few of its own.

 ### items and $each validation